AlexXerV/skills-introduction-to-github/PROFILE.md

 Welcome to my GitHub profile!

-This is my second try practicins on GitHub
+This is my second try practicing on GitHub